Stacie Adams:

 Keshia Swaim:

 Keshia grew up in a small town, graduated from a respected University, and landed a steady job.
 Then she discovered that reality is boring.
 She has made it her mission to save others (and herself) from reality by writing as often as she can.
-She’s had several short stories published, and her debut YA novel, Blood Bound, will be out in September 2013.
+She’s had several short stories published, and her debut YA novel, Blood Bound, was published through Spencer Hill Press in October, 2013.
 When she’s procrastinating, Keshia can be found on Facebook, Twitter @KeshiaSwaim, or her blog, The Book Addict.

 05/28/13, Mother’s Voice